-- 41. A non-dependant is a person living as a member of the applicant's household who is not his partner or a child/young person for whom he is responsible.
-There are certain exceptions such as joint-occupiers, boarders and paid carers.
-Non-dependants aged 18 or over are usually expected to contribute to household expenses such as council tax. - 42.
-For pensioners, the weekly deduction for a non-dependant aged 18 or over in work is normally £11.90 and for a non-dependant aged 18 or over not in work, £3.90.
-However, where the applicant can demonstrate that a non-dependant in work has relatively low gross weekly earnings, the deduction is as follows: - less than £202.85, the deduction is £3.90; - not less than £202.85, but less than £351.65, the deduction is £7.90; - not less than £351.65, but less than £436.90, the deduction is £9.95. - 43.
+- 42. For pensioners, the weekly deduction for a non-dependant aged 18 or over in work is normally £12.40 and for a non-dependant aged 18 or over not in work, £4.05.
+However, where the applicant can demonstrate that a non-dependant in work has relatively low gross weekly earnings, the deduction is as follows: - less than £217.00, the deduction is £4.05; - not less than £217.00, but less than £376.99, the deduction is £8.25; - not less than £377.00, but less than £468.99, the deduction is £10.35. - £469.00 or above, the deduction is £12.40 - 43.
 In the case of non-dependant couples only one deduction is made, but all their gross income is taken into account. - 44.
-Where there is joint liability for council tax in a household, any non-dependant deduction is divided equally between the liable persons. - 45.
-No non-dependant deductions are applied if the applicant or his partner: - is blind; - is receiving Attendance Allowance, the care component of Disability Living Allowance, the daily living component of Personal Independence Payment, or an Armed Forces Independence Payment, including where these benefits and payments are temporarily suspended, for example through hospitalisation. - 46.
-No non-dependant deductions are applied where the non-dependant: - normally lives elsewhere; - is receiving a training allowance paid as part of a youth training scheme; - is a full-time student;
+Where there is joint liability for council tax in a household, any non-dependent deduction is divided equally between the liable persons. - 45.
+No non-dependant deductions are applied if the applicant or his partner: - is blind; - is receiving Attendance Allowance, the care component of Disability Living Allowance, the daily living component of Personal Independence Payment, or an Armed Forces Independence Payment, including where these benefits and payments are temporarily suspended, for example through hospitalisation.

+46. No non-dependant deductions are applied where the non-dependant:

+• normally lives elsewhere;

-- has been a hospital in-patient for more than 52 weeks; - is not living with the applicant because he is a member of the armed forces away on operations; - is receiving a payment for a disability caused by the Thalidomide drug; - is receiving Income Support, State Pension Credit, income-based Jobseeker's Allowance or income-related Employment and Support Allowance; - is entitled to an award of Universal Credit where the award is calculated on the basis that the non-dependent does not have any earned income; - is a person disregarded for the purposes of council tax discount. - 47.
-In calculating a non-dependant's income the following are ignored: - Attendance Allowance, Disability Living Allowance, Personal Independence Payment or Armed Forces Independence Payment; - payments made under certain specified trust funds including analogous payments. - 48.
-For working-age applicants, there is one deduction for all non-dependants of £5 a week.
-The exemptions listed in paragraphs 45 and 46 above do not apply. - 49.
-In the case of non-dependant couples only one deduction is made, but all their gross income is taken into account.
+- is receiving a training allowance paid as part of a youth training scheme; - is a full-time student; - has been a hospital in-patient for more than 52 weeks; - is not living with the applicant because he is a member of the armed forces away on operations; - is receiving a payment for a disability caused by the Thalidomide drug; - is receiving Income Support, State Pension Credit, income-based Jobseeker's Allowance or income-related Employment and Support Allowance; - is entitled to an award of Universal Credit where the award is calculated on the basis that the non-dependant does not have any earned income; - is a person disregarded for the purposes of council tax discount.

+47. In calculating a non-dependant's income the following are ignored:

+- Attendance Allowance, Disability Living Allowance, Personal Independence Payment or Armed Forces Independence Payment; - payments made under certain specified trust funds including analogous payments.